In terms of

 escaped cultivation in America and have

-"naturalized" throughout the temperate
+"naturalized" throughout parts of the temperate

 zones.